Religion in ancient Tamilakam: Hinduism

 During the Sangam period, Perumal, Indra, Varuna, Murugan, and Kotravai were some of the popular deities.
 The poetic division of the landscape into five regions also associated each region with its own patron deity.

 The people of the pastoral lands or the Mullai regions worshipped Thirumal.
 The Marutham people worshipped Vendhan, while the Neithal people considered Kadalon to be their patron deity and the Palai people worshipped Korravai.

 The temples of the Sangam age were built out of perishable materials such as plaster, timber and brick, which is why little trace of them is found today.
 The only public structures of any historical importance belonging to this age that have survived to this day are the rock-beds hewn out of natural rock formation, that were made for the ascetics.
 The Silappatikaram and the Sangam poems such as Kaliththokai, Mullaippāṭṭu and Purananuru mention several kinds of temples such as the Puranilaikkottam or the temple at the outskirts of a city, the Netunilaikkottam or the tall temple, the Palkunrakkottam the temple on top of a hill, the Ilavantikaippalli or the temple with a garden and bathing ghat, the Elunilaimatam or a seven storeyed temple, the Katavutkatinakar or the temple city.

 Ajivika

 Ajivika is an ascetic philosophy and way of life for Tamils.
 No books available on this philosophy of grace.
 However, there are countless references to the Ajivika philosophy from Buddhist and Jain theologians and other archeological texts.
-Ajivika flourished around the 5th century BCE.
+Ajivika flourished around the 1st century BCE or later.
 It was considered a rival to Vedic Brahmanism, Jainism, and Buddhism.

 There is evidence to suggest that Ajivikas existed in Tamil Nadu.
 They are known to have had a presence along the Palar river, in regions like Vellore, Kanchipuram, and Tiruvallur districts, until around the 14th century CE.
 However, due to persecution and the rise of Bhakti movements, Ajivikas eventually assimilated into Vaishnavism.